moonstripe/introduction-to-programming-language/README.md

 - [Python 3.11](https://www.python.org/downloads/): This is the language of study.
 - [Visual Studio Code](https://code.visualstudio.com/download): A popular and simple code editor.

 In-class exercises, as well as take-home exercises, will be hosted in this [Github repository](https://github.com/moonstripe/introduction-to-programming-language).
+This will necessitate a Github account.
+Please have one before our first day of classes.